itversity/data-copier/04_loading_files_to_database_tables/README.md

 ## Validate departments table

-As the table is populated, let us see if we the data is now available in the table.
+As the table is populated, let us see if the data is now available in the table.

 ```python
 import pandas as pd